Government services in French

 Remember: it’s your right to receive services from the provincial government in French.
 You also have the right to let us know when improvement is needed.

-The Commissioner of French Language Services is under the authority of the Ontario Ombudsman’s office.
+The French Language Services Commissioner is under the authority of the Ontario Ombudsman’s office.
 The Commissioner’s mandate is to investigate complaints relating to the French Language Services Act, conduct investigations to ensure compliance with the Act and report the findings in an annual report tabled in the Legislative Assembly.